o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/DCC/Maya/Scripts/Python/scene_exporter/readme.md

 #### Output Window

 Once a scene has been processed, this window can be used to see all assets that have been exported, along with their set attributes/texture assignments.
 The combobox can be used to access each of the various exported elements.

+---

+"""
+Copyright (c) Contributors to the Open 3D Engine Project.
+For complete copyright and license terms please see the LICENSE at the root of this distribution.

+SPDX-License-Identifier: Apache-2.0 OR MIT
+"""